WiFi that is self-powered, decentralised and green.

 Challenge

-Imagine a fictive future in which there is a global technological recession, and design an artifact from this future.
+Imagine a fictive future in which there is a global technological recession.
+Design an artifact for this future.

 Solution